National Coordination Committee for Democratic Change

+Eventually, the NCC cooperated with the Syrian National Coalition as part of the Syrian peace efforts.

 History

 The Coordination Committee is largely based inside Syria, and was formed in 2011 at a congress in Damascus.
 It gathers all of the political parties of the National Democratic Rally, formerly Syria's main secular opposition coalition, and few other organizations.
 It has a generally secular membership, although not exclusively so.
-Most member organizations have a leftist profile, while some are also strongly Arab Nationalist or Kurdish Nationalist.
-Damascus-based lawyer Hassan Abdul Azim, the chairman, is also the spokesperson of the National Democratic Rally (Syria) and the chairman of the Democratic Arab Socialist Union, a banned Nasserist opposition party.
+Most member organizations have a leftist profile, while some are also strongly Arab nationalist or Kurdish nationalist.
+Damascus-based lawyer Hassan Abdul Azim, the chairman, is also the spokesperson of the National Democratic Rally and the chairman of the Democratic Arab Socialist Union, a banned Nasserist opposition party.
 The Coordination Committee's spokesperson abroad is Haytham Manna, a Paris-based author and human rights activist, who spent three decades as a human rights activist and spokesperson for the Arab Commission for Human Rights (ACHR), which he helped create.

 At an 18 March 2012 demonstration during the Syrian civil war, a protest organised by the NCC in Damascus was smaller than countryside demonstrations.
 The demonstration had been announced publicly beforehand.
 Participants chanted, "The people want the fall of the regime".
 Several were beaten by security forces, and eleven members of the NCC were briefly detained.

 The NCC has been hosted by Russia for talks with the Syrian government.
 During these talks in April 2012 SANA, the official news agency, claimed that the NCC and the government were in widespread agreement.

 Post-China meeting

-In September 2012 the NCC met with Chinese Foreign Minister Yang Jiechi, and called for a four-point plan which included "political transition".
-Upon returning to Syria via Damascus International Airport, two of the NCC members who had been at the China meeting along with another NCC member who had come to collect them were detained by the Syrian government, with all contact being lost with them since 5:30 on 20 September.
-The NCC spokesman Khalaf Dahowd described this detainment as "kidnapping", with the NCC executive further elaborating that they believed the three members to have been "forcibly disappeared" by the Syrian Air Force Intelligence Directorate.
+In September 2012 the NCC met with Chinese Foreign Minister Yang Jiechi, and called for a four-point plan which included political transition.
+Upon returning to Syria via Damascus International Airport, two of the NCC members who had been at the meeting in China along with another NCC member who had come to collect them were detained by the Syrian government, with all contact being lost with them since 5:30 on 20 September.
+The NCC spokesman Khalaf Dahowd described this detainment as kidnapping, with the NCC executive further elaborating that they believed the three members to have been "forcibly disappeared" by the Syrian Air Force Intelligence Directorate.
 The Syrian government on the other hand claimed that the NCC members were captured by "terrorist groups", despite having detained five other NCC members for the first time on Monday that week.